Garden Plans: How to Buy or Create a New Water-Wise Plant Design

 6. Do you want to redesign or add hardscape in addition to re-doing the plants?

 The word hardscape refers to features such as stone paths and patios, retaining walls, arbors, decks, pond, or other more permanent features in your garden.
 You can use landscaping software to help you with this task.
-Garden design software is available to home owners, just do a web search to find some of them.
+Look here for a list of garden design software available to home owners.
 It is usually a good idea to complete the hardscaping work before you begin planting.

 If you live in Southern California, Glen Hampton gardens designs has designed hundreds of residential gardens for many satisfied clients over the last three decades.
 Glen's garden design philosophy is based on the premise that each garden should be true to its site, while complimenting its architectural surroundings and serving each individual clients unique lifestyle.
 You can reach Glen at: Glen-Hampton-gardens-designs.com